ilya-dev/creator/README.md

 [![Build Status](https://travis-ci.org/ilya-dev/creator.svg?branch=master)](https://travis-ci.org/ilya-dev/creator)

-Thin Reflection API wrapper that allows you to easily instantiate new objects.
+Creator is a thin Reflection API wrapper that allows you to easily instantiate classes.

-It will automatically read the constructor dependencies and inject them.
+It will automatically read the constructor's dependencies and inject them into a new instance.

 ```php